 For more dog sweater knitting patterns you may be interested in this post, which features a roundup of 10 fall dog sweaters.

-You may also like these free patterns for dog sweaters modelled by my own furry dude Jason:
+You may also like these free patterns for dog sweaters modelled by my own furry babe Jason:

 I knit the striped sweater for my parent’s dog Billy (who unfortunately died a few years ago) and he really loved them, he would get excited every time mom got the striped sweater out from the cupboard.